nx-lr/32chars-js/README.md

 Alphanumeric substrings follow the same rules as numbers, except this time parsed as a number with a base higher than 10, depending on the position of the last letter in the substring.
 All are converted from `BigInt` values, if the encoded numeric value is greater than 2^53-1^ or `Number.MAX_SAFE_INTEGER`.

-By default, `toString()` yields lowercase.
+By default, `.toString()` yields lowercase.
 So if the original substring contains uppercase letters, then the positions of those characters in the substring will be converted into uppercase using compressed ranges.
 If the entire string is uppercase, then the string would be converted directly into uppercase.

 #### Words with diacritics